-You can harvest an entire plant (or a branch) or harvest individual tomatoes.
+You can harvest an entire plant or a branch or harvest individual tomatoes.

-- How to harvest a plant (or branch).
 Carefully dig up plants including roots (or cut off a branch with fruit).
 Shake off extra dirt.
 Leave green tomatoes on the vine.
 Wrap a piece of string or twine around the base of the stem, just need the roots, and hang the plant (or branch) upside down.
 Choose a cool place, like a basement or garage.
 Check fruit every few days.
 Pick ripening tomatoes off the vine, or they may get red, fall, and create a mess!
 After all tomatoes have been harvested, compost the remains of your plant.

-- How to harvest individual tomatoes.
 Pick fruit off the vine, leaving a short stem.
 Bring them inside to ripen.